 Chest physiotherapy consists of external mechanical maneuvers, such as chest percussion, postural drainage, and vibration, to augment mobilization and clearance of airway secretions.
-It is indicated for patients in whom cough is insufficient to clear thick, tenacious, or loculated secretions.
-Examples include patients with cystic fibrosis, bronchiectasis, lung abscess, neuromuscular disorders, and pneumonias in dependent lung regions.
+It is indicated for patients in whom cough is insufficient to clear thick, tenacious, copious, or loculated secretions.
+Examples include patients with

 Chest physiotherapy may be administered by a respiratory therapist, although the techniques can often be taught to family members of patients.

 The most common procedure used is

 In postural drainage and chest percussion, the patient is rotated to facilitate drainage of secretions from a specific lung lobe or segment while being clapped with cupped hands to loosen and mobilize retained secretions that can then be expectorated or drained.
 The procedure is somewhat uncomfortable and tiring for the patient.
 Alternatives to chest percussion by hand include use of mechanical vibrators and inflatable vests.